slviajero/tinybasic/MANUAL.md

 Keywords ad variable names are not case sensitive.
 They are printed as uppercase with the LIST command.
 Strings and string constants are case sensitive.

-In the core language set 26 static variables with names A-Z are supported.
-The Apple 1 languages set has two character variables, arrays and string variables.

 There is a set of examples program in examples/00tutorial.
 They are referred to here as "the tutorial".

 ## Core language set